57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 }
 ```

-Anchor’s `#[event]` macro serializes the event data (commonly Base64-encoded) and writes it into the transaction logs via `emit!`.
-It’s not as strongly structured as EVM-style events, but it’s recognizable by off-chain systems.
-On the client side, you can parse events with Anchor’s `EventParser`, or use services like Helius Webhooks / enhanced transaction APIs to fetch logs and extract events using your own parsing logic.

-So for any application that needs reliable off-chain communication, use Anchor’s `#[event]` rather than relying on raw `msg!` logs—this ensures your program broadcasts state changes in a standardized, machine-parseable way.
+`emit!` writes those bytes into the transaction log.
+Indexing is still weaker than Ethereum topics, but workable.
+Use Anchor’s `EventParser` on the client, or Helius-style webhooks and enhanced transaction APIs if you do not want to own the parser.

+For anything production-facing off-chain, use `#[event]` instead of raw `msg!`.

 ## Hands-on: From Coding to Deployment

 ### Case Overview

-Theory matters—but nothing cements understanding like a complete, runnable example.
-Next we’ll migrate an Ethereum staking contract to Solana step by step.
-This case is designed to bring together all the key concepts discussed earlier.
+Next: port a staking contract from Ethereum to Solana using the [evm-to-solana](https://github.com/57blocks/evm-to-solana) repo (same example as Part 1), including Foundry and Anchor code, tests, and deployment.

 **Business logic**

-The staking contract’s business logic is classic:

-- Users stake tokens issued by the project (`MyToken`).
-- In return, users earn reward tokens (`RewardToken`) proportionally based on stake amount and duration.
+- Users stake project tokens (`MyToken`) and earn `RewardToken` proportional to stake size and duration.

 **Core features**

-To support this logic, the contract must provide three core functions:

-- `stake`: deposit `MyToken` and start staking.
+- `stake`: deposit `MyToken`
-- `unstake`: withdraw staked `MyToken`.
+- `unstake`: withdraw staked `MyToken`
-- `claimRewards`: claim earned `RewardToken` rewards.
+- `claimRewards`: claim accrued `RewardToken`

-This practical case ties together all previously scattered concepts into a coherent, end-to-end picture of Solana development.

 ### Ethereum Implementation (Foundry)

-Let’s see how this staking logic is implemented on Ethereum.
-The code follows a common Solidity pattern: all logic and state are packaged into a single contract named `Staking.sol`.
+On Ethereum the staking logic lives in one `Staking.sol` contract: state and functions together.

 **Contract structure and state variables**

-At the heart of the contract are its state variables, which record all data.

 ```solidity
 // evm-staking/src/Staking.sol